solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 With everything now in place, you are now ready to execute a [cosine similarity](https://learn.microsoft.com/azure/ai-services/openai/concepts/understand-embeddings#cosine-similarity) search query against the database.

-In the query below, the embeddings are being generated for an input question and then cast to a vector array (`::vector`), which allows it can be compared against the vectors stored in the `bill_summaries` table.
+In the query below, the embeddings are generated for an input question and then cast to a vector array (`::vector`), which allows it to be compared against the vectors stored in the `bill_summaries` table.

 ```sql
 SELECT bill_id, title FROM bill_summaries